Sharp Analysis of RLS-based Digital Precoder with Limited PAPR in Massive MIMO: Main results

 Using Theorem \ref{th:distortion} along with the Portemanteau Lemma \cite{van-der-vaart}, we prove that

 where in \eqref{eq:ll} $Z$ follows a standard normal distribution with mean zero and variance $1$. \end{proof}

 It is important to note that although a BPSK modulation is assumed, \eqref{eq:ll2} is different from the asymptotic bit error probability ${P_e}=Q(\sqrt{2{\rm SNR}})$.
-The reason lies in the fact that the latter relation holds in case of additive Gaussian noise that is independent of the transmitted symbols.
-In our case, the vector noise $\hat{\bf e}$ is correlated with the transmitted symbols, as evidenced by Theorem \ref{th:distortion}.
+The reason lies in the fact that the latter relation holds in the case of additive Gaussian noise that is independent of the transmitted symbols.
+In our case, we have not only noise but also the distortion $\hat{\bf e}$ which is correlated with the transmitted symbols, as evidenced by Theorem \ref{th:distortion}.